 - Step 1: Obtain your API Key

-- Step 2: Determine Your Jira Service Desk Subdomain
+- Step 2: Determine your Jira Service Desk Domain

-- Step 3: Configure Jira Service Desk Project for Uptime.com Alerts
+- Step 3: Setup your Jira Service Desk Project for Uptime.com Alerts

 - Assign Integration to Existing Contacts